sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **As it was in the beginning.**

-## At the entrance or in the vestibule of the church

 ## For Men

-## At the entrance or in the vestibule of the church

-34. The priest says to the candidates (now called the elect) who are standing before him: **Pray, you who are chosen by God; kneel down and say the Our Father.**
+34\.
+The priest says to the candidates (now called the elect) who are standing before him: **Pray, you who are chosen by God; kneel down and say the Our Father.**

 The candidates kneel and say Our Father (up to the word "evil" inclusive.)